-Belitung is a scenic island in Sumatra with lots of white sand beaches.
+Belitung is a scenic island off south Sumatra with lots of white sand beaches.

-Tanjung Tinggi is possibly the most photogenic beach on the island, with perfect blue-green water and giant boulders.
-It’s a good sunset spot too.
+Tanjung Tinggi is possibly the most photogenic spot on the island (and also one of the best beaches in Sumatra Indonesia), with perfect blue-green water and giant boulders.
+It’s a nice place for sunset too.

 This is easily one of the best Indonesia beaches we’ve seen, and it really deserves to be more well known.

 More info: Tanjung Tinggi Beach